-“Customers will not be accepted for travel on Emirates flights at Nairobi during this time.
-Outbound passenger operations from Dubai to Nairobi remain unaffected,” it added.
+"Customers will not be accepted for travel on Emirates flights at Nairobi during this time."
+Outbound passenger flights from Dubai to Nairobi remain unaffected.

-Passengers can hold on to their Emirates ticket and when flights resume, they can get in touch with their travel agent or booking office to make new travel plans.
+Travellers do not need to call immediately to rebook, said the announcement.
+"Customers can simply hold on to their Emirates ticket and when flights resume, get in touch with their travel agent or booking office to make new travel plans."

 Eyewitness?
 Submit your stories now via social or: